esphome/esphome-docs/cookbook/lvgl.rst

 If you look carefully at the ``grid_columns`` variable, you'll notice that there are two thinner columns at left and right (``FR(10)``).
 Reason is to add some space to the labels from the edges.
 And that's why we had to use ``grid_cell_column_span`` for the widgets in the first row, to take up the space of multiple columns.

-These labels will appear in Home Assistant as `editable text components <https://www.home-assistant.io/integrations/text/>`__, which makes it very easy to update them with the ``text.set_value`` service.
+These labels will appear in Home Assistant as `editable text components <https://www.home-assistant.io/integrations/text/>`__, which makes it very easy to update them with the ``text.set_value`` action.
 For this purpose, we add the following `automations <https://www.home-assistant.io/docs/automation/>`__ to Home Assistant:

 .. code-block:: yaml